mahima-prasad/PowerBI-Hospitality/README.md

 ## ⭐ Project Summary

 ### **Situation**
-The hospitality business generated large volumes of operational and financial data, but decision-makers lacked centralized visibility into occupancy, revenue performance, pricing efficiency, and profitability trends.
+The AtliQ's hotels generated large volumes of operational and financial data, but decision-makers lacked centralized visibility into occupancy, revenue performance, pricing efficiency, and profitability trends.

 ### **Task**
 Design an end-to-end Power BI dashboard that consolidates raw hospitality data into a structured business intelligence solution to monitor operational and financial KPIs.